Wenyuan-Vincent-Li/Tensorflow_template/README.md

 3. __Model:__
-    * __model_base.py:__ provides a series of building blocks that you might use in your NN, such as relu, leakyrelu, fully_connected layer etc.
+    * __model_base.py:__ provides a series of building blocks that you might use in your NN, such as relu, leakyrelu, fully_connected layer etc. The model_base object will be inherited by the main NN model.
     ```python
     def _relu(self, x):
         return tf.nn.relu(x)